Sage Bambino Plus Review

 My Sage Bambino Plus Review in a Nutshell

-I’m going to start this review by cutting to the chase and telling you what I think of the Bambino plus in a nutshell, after utilizing this machine as my main home espresso coffee coffee brewing device for a few weeks initially, followed by using it for a couple of years.
+I’m going to start this review by cutting to the chase and telling you what I think of the Bambino plus in a nutshell, after using this machine as my main home espresso coffee coffee makeking equipment for a few weeks initially, followed by using it for a couple of years.

-In short, I think this is remarkable little espresso coffee makeking device.
-This is why I’ve carried on using it as my main espresso coffee machine.
+In short, I think this is an incredible little espresso coffee brewing equipment.
+This is why I’ve carried on utilizing it as my main espresso coffee brewing tool.

-I’d go so far as to say that if you were thinking of buying any other customer level semi auto espresso coffee coffee pump espresso coffee coffee makeking device, so simply just about any other machine on the market at under £300 – you’d probably be producing a better decision by spending a little bit bit bit more on the Bambino.
+I’d go so far as to say that if you were thinking of buying any other customer extent semi auto espresso coffee pump espresso coffee coffee machine, so basically just about any other machine on the market at under £300 – you’d probably be producing a better decision by spending a little bit bit more on the Bambino.

 The reasons I say that:

-Most other customer degree espresso coffee machines are 15 bar machines, and the majority of them come with pressured portafilters or pressured baskets.
+The majority of other customer level espresso coffee machines are 15 bar machines, and the majority of of them come with pressured portafilters or pressured baskets.

-What this implies is that the Bambino has the potential to create better tasting espresso coffee than other domestic machines, however the preference is there for anyone who prefers the convenience of pressured baskets.
+What this suggests is that the Bambino has the potential to create better tasting espresso coffee than other domestic machines, nevertheless the preference is there for anyone who prefers the convenience of pressured baskets.

 For more on this see 15 bar machines & pressured baskets.

-It has a PID (digital temperature control), which you’re in fact unlikely to find on other cheaper (or even more expensive) consumer level machines.
+It has a PID (digital temperature control), which you’re basically unlikely to find on other cheaper (or even more expensive) consumer extent machines.

-Again, this suggests the Bambino has the potential for better tasting espresso coffee, and likewise better consistency from one shot to the next, as a lot of of of the cheaper machines suffer from temperature instability.
+Again, this indicates the Bambino has the potential for better tasting espresso, and likewise better consistency from one shot to the next, as a lot of of the cheaper machines suffer from temperature instability.

-The PID on the bambino pulls the temp back down after steaming (really quickly) and keeps it at the preset brew temp while pulling shots.
+The PID on the bambino pulls the temp back down after steaming (very quickly) and keeps it at the preset brew temp while pulling shots.

-It has a ridiculously fast heat up time (3 seconds) & equally fast steam ready time.
+It has a ridiculously fast heat up time (3 seconds) & uniformly fast steam ready time.

-Other low cost espresso coffee coffee machines may only take a minute or so longer to heat up, but I don’t find out of any other single boiler espresso machine that is steam ready and then brew ready again as quickly as with the Bambino Plus.
+Other low cost espresso coffee coffee machines may only take a minute or so longer to heat up, but I don’t understand of any other single boiler espresso machine that is steam ready and then brew ready again as quickly as with the Bambino Plus.

-It has low pressure pre-infusion, which is factory set to about 8 seconds, nevertheless which you can likewise control manually.
+It has low pressure pre-infusion, which is factory set to about 8 seconds, but which you can likewise control manually.

-This is a feature you would usually only find on MUCH higher cost espresso coffee machines, and again it gives the Bambino better shot quality potential as pre-infused shots are less likely to suffer from channelling, which is one of the most common causes of poor tasting espresso.
+This is a feature you would usually only find on MUCH higher cost espresso coffee machines, and again it offers the Bambino better shot quality potential as pre-infused shots are less likely to suffer from channelling, which is one of the most common causes of poor tasting espresso coffee.

 It has the ability to produce decent milk texture automatically, with three different temperature settings and three texture settings.

-But it also has the ability to create MEGA milk texture manually, with a little bit bit of practice.
+But it likewise has the ability to create MEGA milk texture manually, with a bit bit of practice.

-So all the above combined implies the Bambino plus has the ability for better espresso coffee and better textured milk than with practically any other espresso coffee makeking device on the market within a price range of up to around £300.
+So all the above combined suggests the Bambino plus has the ability for better espresso coffee coffee and better textured milk than with practically any other espresso coffee coffee brewing equipment on the market within a price range of up to around £300.

-Actually the only machine I think very competes with the Bambino plus at this price, is the Gaggia Classic.
+Truly the only machine I think extremely competes with the Bambino plus at this price, is the Gaggia Classic.

-However, of the box without any modification, in my humble opinion, the classic isn’t up to the abilities of the Bambino plus, not straight out of the box.
+But, of the box without any modification, in my modest opinion, the classic isn’t up to the abilities of the Bambino plus, not straight out of the box.

-I love the Gaggia Classic.
-I have this espresso machine too, the original pre 2009 and the new Gaggia Classic Pro.
-It’s capable of better espresso than the Bambino plus, nevertheless only through time, effort & investment in modding.
+I enjoy the Gaggia Classic.
+I have this espresso coffee machine too, the original pre 2009 and the new Gaggia Classic Pro.
+It’s capable of better espresso than the Bambino plus, but only through time, effort & investment in modding.

 It doesn’t come with a PID, as the Bambino Plus does.
 You have to pay for that separately and retro fit it.

 The same is true of the Rancilio Silvia, too.
-An espresso coffee coffee makeking tool at a hundred quid or so above the Bambino Plus & the Gaggia Classic.
+An espresso coffee coffee machine at a hundred quid or so above the Bambino Plus & the Gaggia Classic.

-So, straight out of the box, with no modifications, the Sage Bambino plus, as far as I’m anxious is one of the best espresso machines at present for this sort of price – both in terms of shot quality, and undoubtedly in terms of user friendliness and beginner friendliness.
+So, straight out of the box, with no modifications, the Sage Bambino plus, as far as I’m anxious is among the perfect espresso machines at present for this kind of price – both in terms of shot quality, and indeed in terms of user friendliness and beginner friendliness.

-Add to the above that it’s incredibly compact, portable & good looking, and there you have the reasons that it’s really hard to get hold of among these machines at the moment, as they’ve become among the most popular espresso coffee coffee machines in the UK.
+Add to the above that it’s incredibly compact, portable & good looking, and there you have the reasons that it’s really hard to get hold of one of these machines at the moment, as they’ve become one of the many popular espresso coffee coffee machines in the UK.

 What about the negatives?

-There aren’t lots of, to be honest, that I’ve discovered over the past couple of years.
+There aren’t a number of, to be honest, that I’ve discovered over the past couple of years.

-It’s extremely lightweight machine, so it has a tendency to slide around when you lock and unlock the portafilter – you’ll actually get into the habit of holding it with one hand as you lock & unlock the portafilter with the other.
+It’s basically lightweight machine, so it has a tendency to slide around when you lock and unlock the portafilter – you’ll basically get into the habit of holding it with one hand as you lock & unlock the portafilter with the other.

-The drip tray is in truth small, nevertheless this is something you’ll get use too likewise.
+The drip tray is in reality small, however this is something you’ll get utilize too likewise.
 I literally shove a spare milk jug under the steam wand when it auto purges, to save space in the drip tray.
-If you don’t have a spare jug you can utilize a mug, or even a bottle.
+If you don’t have a spare jug you can use a mug, or even a bottle.

-Using the Sage Bambino Plus in an Workplace – Quick Tip
+Using the Sage Bambino Plus in an Office – Quick Tip

-Quick Tip - Utilizing the Sage Bambino Plus in an Workplace.
+Quick Tip - Using the Sage Bambino Plus in an Office.

-The guys who design these machines are very clever, I’ve met one of them, and I know this is a team of people who pride themselves on going much further than the majority of other coffee making tool designers, even inventing a lot of the parts required to make their ideas possible.
+The guys who design these machines are extremely clever, I’ve met one of them, and I learn this is a team of people who pride themselves on going much further than most other coffee brewing equipment designers, even inventing lots of the parts needed to make their ideas possible.

-So why these guys didn’t think to add basically maybe 1cm of height to this tiny machine, by designing a drip tray which uses all of the depth of the machine, I’m uncertain.
+So why these guys didn’t think to add literally maybe 1cm of height to this tiny machine, by designing a drip tray which uses all of the depth of the machine, I’m unsure.
 Maybe I’m missing something – probably, I’m no machine designer!

 This wouldn’t put me off buying the Bambino though.
 As I say, you just get used to regularly emptying the drip tray.

-Nevertheless here’s a quick tip for you, if you are looking for a coffee making device to utilize in an workplace, home workplace, or another room which isn’t close to a sink.
+But here’s a quick tip for you, if you are looking for a coffee preparation device to work with in an workplace, home workplace, or another room which isn’t close to a sink.

-After steaming milk, give the wand a wipe & then instead of pushing it back into position above the drip tray, basically stick a jug or a cup, a jar, a jug or something similar under the wand to save drinking to go & empty the drip tray straight away.
+After steaming milk, give the wand a wipe & then instead of pushing it back into position above the drip tray, really stick a jug or a cup, a jar, a jug or something similar under the wand to save sipping to go & empty the drip tray straight away.

-If whatever you’re using is too tall to fit under the wand, such as a bottle, really remove the drip tray, pull the Bambino to the edge of the desk/worktop, and push the wand into position above a bottle.
-Then screw the cap on and basically empty it at the end of the day when you likewise empty the drip tray (which will still need emptying as the solenoid valve will dump water directly in there after pulling shots).
+If whatever you’re utilizing is too tall to fit under the wand, such as a bottle, just remove the drip tray, pull the Bambino to the edge of the desk/worktop, and push the wand into position above a bottle.
+Then screw the cap on and basically empty it at the end of the day when you also empty the drip tray (which will still need emptying as the solenoid valve will dump water directly in there after pulling shots).

 To be fair, straight out of the box the Bambino would probably beat the Classic in a scrap, in terms of espresso coffee coffee quality & shot consistency thanks to the PID on the Bambino which the classic lacks, and the 9 bar pressure of the Bambino vs 12 bars with the Classic.

-For around £150 you can add a PID which also includes pre-infusion.
-If you invest in a higher quality espresso coffee mill, along with the pressure mod and the PID, then overall you have a machine which in all likelihood would be rather a little more capable when it comes to espresso quality, than the Bambino.
+For around £150 you can add a PID which likewise includes pre-infusion.
+If you invest in a higher quality espresso grinding machine, along with the pressure mod and the PID, then overall you have a machine which in all likelihood would be quite a bit more capable when it comes to espresso coffee quality, than the Bambino.

-Yes, by this time you would have also invested quite a bit more cash than you would have with the Bambino, nevertheless you’d also have a setup which is likely to last a lot longer.
+Yes, by this time you would have also invested rather a bit more cash than you would have with the Bambino, however you’d also have a setup which is likely to last a lot longer.

-The Gaggia Classic isn’t a consumer degree machine in terms of build quality and potential life span.
+The Gaggia Classic isn’t a consumer level machine in terms of build quality and potential life span.

 My Gaggia classic old model is still going concentrated after 17 years.